-Major Landforms associated with Fluvial, Karst, Glacier, Aeolian and Coastal landscapes
+Major Landforms associated with Fluvial.
+Karst, Glacier, Acolian and Coastal landscapes

-Communicative/Interactive and Constructivist approaches Imparting knowledge by means of creating situations.
+Impurting knowledge by means of creating situations.

 Students will work in groups on the practical aspects of the knowledge gained during contact/lecture periods, Peer group teaching may be encouraged.
 Hard spots if any, may be resolved during tutorials.